Haddock Sabrosa en Papillote

 Again, as I have stated in many other columns I have written, don't let the name fool you.
 This recipe is very simple to prepare and looks as though you know your way around the kitchen.

 Cooking en papillote("in parchment") is not only a quick method-it also distributes the flavors evenly and keeps everything moist.
 It is a fun way to serve an entree, as diners open their packets to see what's inside.
-You can use either parchment paper or
+You can use either parchment paper or foil.

 2 cups tightly packed cilantro 1/3 cup shelled pumpkin seeds, also called pepitas* 1/3 cup cup grated Pecorino, Romano or Parmesan cheese 1/4 teaspoon black pepper Grated rind from one lemon Juice from one lemon 2 tablespoons olive oil 1 1/2 pounds haddock fillets(8 fillets) 2 cups cooked jasmine rice 12 ounces fresh green beans 1 lemon, sliced into 8 thin rounds

 Preheat oven to 400-degrees F. Prepare pesto.
 Place cilantro and pumpkin seeds in a bowl of a food processor of blender.
 Pulse a few times until coarsely minced.
 Add cheese, pepper and lemon zest, pulse again until combine.
-Scrape the sides
+Scrape the sides of the bowl.

 Scoop pesto into a large bowl and add haddock fillets to pesto and coat evenly.
 Cut parchment paper or foil into four (18-inch) long pieces.
 In the middle of each piece, place 1/2 cup jasmine rice, 1/4 of the green beans and 2 grouper fillets.
 Place a lemon slice on top of each fillet.
 Fold the paper or foil in half, covering the fish, and crimp the edges all around to seal the packet.
 If using parchment paper, it may help to secure the edges using a metal paper clip.